-- Restore worn teeth
+- Restore worn-down teeth

 - Improve the appearance of stained, discolored or yellow teeth

 - Protect teeth from decay as a cavity filling

 Our teeth consist of enamel, which is the hardest substance in the human body.
 Despite protecting our teeth from harmful bacteria and damage, your enamel is not impervious to damage.
 Teeth can develop chips, cracks, or break due to weak enamel or injury.

 When this occurs, you need restorative dental services to repair your tooth enamel.
 You can avoid issues such as tooth decay, enamel loss, and dental infections by addressing tooth damage sooner rather than later.